 Sony A7R III versus Sony RX100 III

 The Sony Alpha A7R III and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in October 2017 and May 2014.
 The A7R III is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
-The cameras are based on a full frame (A7R III) and an one-inch sensor.
+The cameras are based on a full frame (A7R III) and an one-inch (RX100 III) sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the RX100 III provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony RX100 III.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is notably smaller (31 percent) than the Sony A7R III.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Sony A7R III.
 It is worth mentioning in this context that the A7R III is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens build in, whereas the A7R III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A7R III and their specifications in the Sony FE Lens Catalog.